Archbishop Charles Travis gives a short introduction into what the

 The Short Answer

-The CEEC is Biblical & Evangelical
+The CEEC.CHURCH is Biblical & Evangelical

-The CEEC is Pentecostal & Charismatic
+The CEEC.CHURCH is Pentecostal & Charismatic

-The CEEC believes in receiving Christ’s mandate to be “clothed with power from on high.”
+The CEEC.CHURCH believes in receiving Christ’s mandate to be “clothed with power from on high.”
 (Luke 24:49) Spiritual gifts are normative in life, worship, and ministry.
 The presence, power, and working of the Holy Spirit are anticipated in worship, daily acts of service, and in our personal relationship with the Savior.

-The CEEC Embraces Biblical Diversity
+The CEEC.CHURCH Embraces Biblical Diversity

 The Church is universal, comprised of “a great multitude that no one could count, from every nation, tribe, people, and language” (Rev. 7:9).
 The Apostle Paul made clear that the Church is unitary, “built upon the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone” (Eph.
 2:20), holding to catholic (universal) and apostolic faith and order.
 Although we are “one body”, in its expression the Church is varied and multiform, depending on place, time, nationality and culture.
 A church in Pakistan may have distinctions and traditions quite different from a church in England.
 Yet, both are in essence equally authentic and catholic if they are faithful to the pattern of faith and order.

-The CEEC is committed to discipling the nations, not exporting a Western expression of the Church.
-CEEC churches in Africa are encouraged to be African.
+The CEEC.CHURCH is committed to discipling the nations, not exporting a Western expression of the Church.
+CEEC.CHURCH churches in Africa are encouraged to be African.
 Chinese churches are encouraged to be Chinese.
 European churches are encouraged to be western.
 And yes, African churches in England to be African; so that the Church of God worldwide may reflect the Glory of God with the myriad beauty and variety of all the peoples of the earth.